mikesimons/erbmash/README.md

 # Templateer

-Templateer is a minimal wrapper around [mruby-erb](https://github.com/jbreeden/mruby-erb.git) and [mruby-yaml](https://github.com/AndrewBelt/mruby-yaml.git) usnig the [go-mruby](https://github.com/mitchellh/go-mruby) bindings.
+Templateer is a minimal wrapper around [mruby-erb](https://github.com/jbreeden/mruby-erb.git) and [mruby-yaml](https://github.com/AndrewBelt/mruby-yaml.git) using the [go-mruby](https://github.com/mitchellh/go-mruby) bindings.
 It enables you to read json or yaml input and populate an erb template with it.

 It is intended t be used in conjunction with other tools to provide the json or yaml data (e.g. `etcdctl`, `consul`, web services or manually written config).